zampat/neteye4/itoa/agents/windows/sqldmvmonitor/v0.4.0/Readme.txt

 2) run Prepair4SQLDMVMonitor.ps1 with the needed parameters (same parameters as during first setup)
 3) upgrade to new version running msi bundle of version 0.4.x (SQLDMVMonitor-v0.4.1-x64.msi)

+Special Anotation regarding migrating to version 0.4.x:
+With the Introduction of 0.4 the Field Types of Maxduration and MaxLastBatch in the Measurment SQLLongTransaction has been changed from float to integer.
+Data Collected by the Agent regarding SQLLongTransaction  will not be written to the Measurement until you:
+- migrate the 2 Fields from float to integer
+- or you drop the measurement SQLLongTransaction

+As consequence the measurements must be migrated or dropped, as influx does not permit to write values of integer to fields of type float with the same measurements.

+If you decide that you want to keep the measurements for SQLLongTransaction, you must :
+1) write the measurement SQLLongTransaction including tags,fields to a temporary measurement (converting the 2 field Maxduration and MaxLastBatch to integer)
+2) drop measurement SQLLongTransaction
+3) write the temporary measurement back to SQLLongTransaction

 ==================================
 TROUBLESHOOTING
 =================================